Risk Management

 },

-"I have high conviction and want to average down"
+"I have high conviction and want to average down on dips"

 {